Delaware Court Records

 DelawareCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on DelawareCourtRecords.us are subject to the Terms of Service and Privacy Notice.

 An inmate record is an official record that contains detailed information about incarcerated persons in Delaware.
-The record includes personal information about the inmate, as well as administrative information on the person’s incarceration status.
-An inmate record may also serve as official confirmation that a person was convicted of a crime and has spent time in a detention facility.
+Such records may include personal information about the inmate, as well as administrative information on the person’s incarceration status.
+Inmate records may also serve as official confirmation that a person was convicted of a crime and has spent time in a detention facility.
 Generally, an inmate record shows information such as:

 Under the Delaware Freedom of Information Act, inmate records are considered public information.
 As such, members of the public may freely request and obtain these records.
 Inmate records are maintained and issued by the Delaware Department of Corrections (DDOC).
 However, the DDOC may withhold records with information that may be considered sensitive or confidential.